 A PDSCH reception in a slot of a multi-slot PDSCH reception is omitted according to the conditions in Clause 11.1 of [6, TS38.213].

 The UE is not expected to receive a PDSCH with mapping type A in a slot, if the PDCCH scheduling the PDSCH was received in the same slot and was not contained within the first three symbols of the slot.
+When the PDCCH candidates are associated with a search space set configured with searchSpaceLinking, if the two linked PDCCHs scheduling the PDSCH with mapping Type A were received in the same slot, both linked PDCCH candidates are expected to be contained within the first three symbols of the slot.

 The UE is not expected to receive a PDSCH with mapping type B in a slot, if the first symbol of the PDCCH scheduling the PDSCH was received in a later symbol than the first symbol indicated in the PDSCH time domain resource allocation.
+When the PDCCH candidates are associated with a search space set configured with searchSpaceLinking, the UE is not expected to receive a PDSCH with mapping type B in a slot, if the first symbol of the PDCCH candidate that starts later in time scheduling the PDSCH was received in a later symbol than the first symbol indicated in the PDSCH time domain resource allocation.